chonla/cotton/guide/Actions.md

 * DELETE
 * OPTION

+## Assertions of the action

+Test cases require [assertions](Assertions.md) to verify the response from the API, but not all actions requires assertions.

+## Actions without assertions

+All actions without assertions will not be executed.
+Action without assertions can be treated as [Test Setups](TestSetups.md) or [Test Teardowns](TestTeardowns.md) actions.

 | Previous | Index | Next |
 | :-: | :-: | :-: |
 | [Testcases](Testcases.md) | [Top](README.md) | [Assertions](Assertions.md) |